nikhilsardana/wordsearch/README.md

 ```
 then, copy your badly formatted text into `input.txt`.

 5. Run `python3 format.py charactersperrow`, where `charactersperrow` is the number of characters per row of the true word search.
-This is assumed to be a positive constant, since this program only works on rectangular word searches.
-This script will generate a `formatted.txt` file for your input.
+This is assumed to be a positive constant, since this program only works on rectangular word searches. `format.py` will generate a `formatted.txt` file for your input.

 Then, skip to step 12.